WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 In order to optimize driver API performance, we adopt [async/await](https://docs.python.org/3/library/asyncio.html) structure for the driver implementation as known as non-blocking mode.

 Some functions in the `pywpc` package may be unavailable with earlier versions of the WPC DAQ firmware driver.
-Make sure it's the latest firmeware version of your product.
+Make sure it's the latest firmware version of your product.
 Please visit WPC Systems offical website to download [WPC Device Manager and LabVIEW Run-time engine
 ](http://www.wpc.com.tw/36039260092584721462-daq1.html) and upgrade WPC DAQ driver.